-This approval could provide an incentive to generic drug companies to develop or prioritize a program for albuterol sulfate.
-CROs may see new requests from clients regarding albuterol sulfate bioequivalence (BE) studies.
+Many generic drug companies are developing programs for albuterol sulfate.
+CROs are seeing new requests from clients regarding albuterol sulfate bioequivalence (BE) studies.
 When evaluating such a drug program, it is vital to bear in mind the complexities of this type of BE study.

 Dr. Gordon Raphael, a board-certified allergist-immunologist with over 40 years of experience in clinical trial research, has first-hand knowledge of the intricacy of the methacholine bronchoprovocation challenge (MBPC) model.

 “I have conducted many complex respiratory trials over the years, but there’s no doubt that MBPCs are some of the most difficult.
 Studies undertaken with this model require high-quality spirometry acquisition software and equipment.
 Even more crucial is having a CRO team with deep understanding of the challenge process.” – Dr. Gordon Raphael